AcidDrop-tas/Instagram-Profile-page/README.md

 2. Open the index.html file in any browser to view the project.

+## Pixel Units and Display Compatibility

+This project currently uses `px` for layout and styling, which works well on devices with a device pixel ratio (DPR) of 1.
+However, it may appear slightly different on high-DPI devices or when the browser zoom setting is changed.

+For now, users can adjust their browser zoom settings or view the project on devices with DPR = 1 for the best experience.

 ## Future Improvements

 - Add mobile-friendly support with media queries.
+- Replace the use of `px` with scalable units like `rem`, `%`, and `vh/vw` to improve responsiveness and compatibility with high-DPI screens.
 - Implement functionality with JavaScript (e.g., dropdown menus, interactivity).
 - Optimize for accessibility (ARIA roles, keyboard navigation).
 - Include additional sections like the "Highlights" or "Followers" area.

 ## Personal Notes